-Keywords: Lepidolopha nuratavica, rare species, Nuratau, Aktau ranges nature reserve, coenopopulation.
+Keywords: Lepidolopha nuratavica, rare species, Nuratau, Aktau ranges nature reserve, coenopopulation, IUCN, Conservation

 Introduction.

-The genus Lepidolopha C. Winkl. is endemic to Central Asia [1] and is containing numerous rare and relict species.
+The genus Lepidolopha C. Winkl. is endemic to Central Asia which contains numerous rare and relict species [1].
 According to the Plants of the World Online database (POWO, 2025), the genus Lepidolopha comprises 8 species distributed within the territories of Central Asian countries [2].
 All species of this genus are classified as subshrubs in terms of life form [3].
 One of them - Lepidolopha nuratavica as a relict and endemic species grows in the Nurata mountain range.
 The Nurata Range is a moderately elevated mountain system located in central Uzbekistan, extending approximately 200 kilometres from the western spurs of the Turkestan Mountains to the Kyzylkum Desert.
-It is characterised by its proximity to desert lowlands (the Kyzylkum), its stony and gravelly slopes, the formation of unique plant communities, and a high concentration of rare and endemic species.
+It is characterized by its proximity to desert lowlands (the Kyzylkum), its stony and gravelly slopes, the formation of unique plant communities, and a high concentration of rare and endemic species.
 The Nurata range is considered one of the biodiversity hotspots of Central Asia [4].
 Investigating the rare, endemic, and threatened plant species within its flora, including identifying new populations and evaluating their current status—is a central focus of this research.

 Materials and Methods